-An initiative managed by Heather Brown, the Wellesbourne Dementia Friendly Allotment is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
+An initiative managed by Heather Dowler (Formerly Brown), Oscar's Dementia Friendly Garden is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
 You can both relax there on informal seating and be surrounded by a wonderful display of flowers and plants - all within the splendid Wellesbourne Countryside.
 Its an ideal place to visit and is located just off the main Wellesbourne to Kineton Road within the village.
-Please contact Heather for more information: 07964 683146. /
+Please contact Heather for more information: 07964 683146. / Talkdementia@mail.com

-"The Dementia Friendly Allotment came about, as a suggestion from one of the Allotments committee members. - who approached OSCARS (Over Sixties Community and Recreation Scheme) - a small voluntary group working in the village to promote Well-being and reduce loneliness and isolation.
+"The Dementia Friendly Garden came about as a suggestion from one of the Allotments committee members. - who approached OSCARS (Over Sixties Community and Recreation Scheme) - a small voluntary group working in the village to promote Well-being and reduce loneliness and isolation.

 It has taken the generosity of many people giving more than 250 voluntary hours and various organisations providing grants, to get the site ready for planting.